 Writing 50: Critical Analysis

 Taken by all entering first-year students, Writing 50 is designed to develop excellence in student writing.
 Classes are small (around 15 students in each) and discussion-oriented so that students can regularly engage in serious oral and written discourse.
 Faculty members tailor instruction to individual students, providing feedback throughout the writing process and working with students to improve specific aspects of their writing.
 Students write and revise textual analysis essays and a research paper that demonstrate their formulation of a persuasive and logical argument, their skillful analysis of evidence to support ideas, and their understanding of audience.
-Minimum passing grade for this course is C (not including C-).
+Minimum passing grade for this course is D (not including D-).
 You can find the Writing 50 Learning Outcomes statement here, and a grading rubric here.

 Self-Designed Writing Major and Minor